Benchmarking LLMs Insight Discovery Capabilities through Synthetic Problem Generation

 • We focus on positively influencing factors affecting the KPI; support for negatively influencing factors will be in the future benchmark versions.

 • The charts below show the richness of the benchmark wrt problem domain, number of data tables, and number of insights.
-This demonstrates the richness and complexity of the benchmark - it is composed of problems across 34 different domains; variety of problem complexities reflected
+This demonstrates the richness and complexity of the benchmark - it is composed of problems across 34 different domains;

-• in the number of data tables - a few problems with only two data tables, tens of problems with 3,4,5 tables, and even one table with 10 tables; and a second dimension of problem complexity - number of insights to be discovered - varying from 2 to 6 insights in a single problem.
+• The variety of problem complexities is also reflected in the number of data tables per problem - a few problems with only two data tables, tens of problems with 3,4,5 tables, and few with 6 tables

 Beyond that:

-• This initial beta version of the benchmark consists of 106 problems.
+• This initial beta version of the benchmark consists of 225 problems.

 • The primary table for all problems in the benchmarks has 3,000 rows, 2100 (70%) in the train data, and 900 (30%) in the test data.

 • The secondary tables have a variable number of rows that matches their role in the data.
 This number is determined by an LLM.
-For example a table of products’ information for a small business, will likely have hundreds of rows, while a table of products/items in customer orders will typically have tens of thousands of rows.
+For example, a table of products’ information for a small business will likely have hundreds of rows, while a table of products/items in customer orders will typically have tens of thousands of rows.

-• The number of columns in the primary table (including the target column) varies from 3 to 16, with an average of 7.3.
+• The number of columns in the primary table (including the target column) varies from 4 to 14, with an average of 7.14.

-• The total number of data columns per problem (including secondary tables) varies from 15 to 54 with an average of 24.5
+• The total number of data columns per problem (including secondary tables) varies from 13 to 35 with an average of 23.48

 • The mean of the target is approximately 0.2 for most of the problem; we are planning to add more variability when we finalize V1 of the benchmark